satorici/satori-docs/satori_help/docs/playbooks/inputs.md

     - echo ${{WHAT}}
 ```

-Whenever referencing that playbook, you will define the value of `${{WHAT}}`
+Whenever referencing that playbook, you will pass the value of `${{WHAT}}`

 ![Parametrized inputs](img/inputs_0.png)

 ## Defined within the playbook

-Inputs may be defined as testcases for the software to be executed.
-On the following example, the `echo` test will iterate throughout the different values defined in `input`:
+Inputs may be defined within the playbook under any name for the software to be executed.
+On the following example, the `echo` test will iterate throughout the different values defined for `input`:

 ```yml
 input: